meddle0x53/blogit/README.md

     Returns lists of posts grouped by years and then months for every year.
     Can be used for implementing an easy-to-browse view component by years/months.

-    The result is list of tupples.
+    The result is list of tuples.
     The first element of a tuple is a year.
     The second is a month number.
     The third is a counter - how many posts are created during the month and the year.

-    The tupes are sorted from the newest to the oldest, using the years
+    The tuples are sorted from the newest to the oldest, using the years

   * `Blogit.configuration()`

     Retrieves the blog configuration.
 The configuration is in the form of a `Blogit.Models.Configuration` structure.

-    It contains title and sub-title of the blog, path to log or backgorund image (or both), path to custom CSS file, etc..
+    It contains title and sub-title of the blog, path to log or background image (or both), path to custom CSS file, etc..

 ## License